 I was on Sales and Lead Management Radio with my friend Jim Obermayer.
 They do this great weekly radio show from their website http://www.salesleadmgmtassn.com/.
 I had a great time doing the shows and was actually the guest two weeks in a row.
 This is the first of the two sessions.

 The title of this hour was “Is this the best you can do?
 What’s expected from a marketing manager today?”
 You can click here to go to the page on their website or click below to hear the radio show right here:

 This European publication found one of my blog posts to be interesting and asked if they could extract for an article.
 They did just that and provided a link to this site, bringing a large number of International Trade Show professionals to my blog.
 I received many nice comments from those folks.
 Also, the blog actually included a picture from a trade show we did in the Silicon Valley some years ago.
 You can click here to link to the article.

-The Inquirer, a UK publication, covered our relaunch in the UK in this article.
+The Inquirer, a UK publication, covered a relaunch I did in the UK in this fascinating article.
 Not only am I described as “marketing, veep” but they also use the colorful term “flogging” in place of “selling” as in “flogging their boxes.”
 They also spoke of the “throbbing margins” we were going to provide with our new distributor.
 The Brits have their own way of describing things, making this a really interesting article.
-Click here to see the article.
+Click here to enjoy this classic.

 Secure IT with Eric Green.
 Here’s a podcast interview I did some years ago, while at the Gartner Secure IT gathering in Washington, DC.
 I always enjoyed that conference and pretty much made it every year.
 This interview, kind of wedged in between meetings and presentations, almost literally took place in a hallway, with people walking by us!
 Give it a listen here: You can link to the source here.